|UNIVERSITY OF NEBRASKA MEDICAL CENTER

 - Full Admission Status:

-Full Admission Status is given to students who have met the requirements for admission and who have been accepted by the PhD in Nursing Program for work leading to a doctoral degree in nursing.
+Full Admission Status is given to students who have met the requirements for admission and who have been accepted by the PhD in Nursing Program.

 The following guidelines are used to evaluate recommending progression from Non-Degree or probationary to full admission status.